veikkonyfors/blog/_posts/2022-09-20-magnetism.md

 ### Compound level

 When forming a compound, atoms can locate themselves magnetically oriented in the same direction or in opposite direction one by one.
-Depends on material's chemical properties which way compound reaches its lowest energy level.
+By nature, this is a random process, leaving the compound unmagnetized in total.
-In first case, compound is magnetic, in latter non magnetic.
+However, if an object with magnetized atoms is put in a magnetic field, it's atoms get adjusted with the magnetic field around and object itself becomes magnetized as well.
+Again, Fe, Co and  Ni are good examples of this.
-Again, Fe, Co and  Ni are good examples of the first one, being highly magnetizable.
+It is believed, that natural static magnets have been born in association with a strong electric field such as one caused by lightning.
+Lodestone,also called magnetite, is a natural static magnet.

 ### Electric Magnetism